Six Steps to Successful Customer Journey Mapping

 Touchpoints are all the interactions your persona will have with your company.
 The good, the bad, and the ugly.

 This is where you can review how and when customers interact with your company.
 You can identify the moments of truth, which are the times when certain interaction will determine if the customer will remain a loyal patron or if he or she will leave the business.
+Digital marketing attribution software can help you identify all the touchpoints.

 You can find out what are some pain points a customer might encounter during the experience.